 Be alert - bunnies have an uncanny way of relaxing, tending to cause the handler to relax, and then they thrust madly with their large hind feet, attempting a super-bunny leap to freedom.

-(5) For a formula, we recommend Goat's Milk Esbilac.
-Esbilac for Puppies is nearly identical and equally excellent.
+(5) For a formula, we recommend PetAg's Goat's Milk Esbilac or Esbilac for Puppies.
+These are nearly identical and equally excellent.
 Both these formulas need additional fats when fed to baby cottontail or domestic rabbit kits.
 Add 1 part heavy cream to 8 parts of reconstituted formula.

 (6) Feed a diluted formula for at least 9 feedings, before transitioning to a full strength formula.
 Here’s the dilute baby rabbit milk formula, and how to feed: